coinkite/connectrum/README.md

 ## Stratum (electrum-server) Client Protocol library

-Use python3 to be a client to the Electrum server network.
+Uses python3 to be a client to the Electrum server network.
 It makes heavy use of `asyncio` module and newer Python 3.5 keywords such as `await` and `async`.

-This is meant to be a mostly-clean room implementation, but isn't.
+This is meant to be a mostly-clean room implementation, but it isn't.

 For non-server applications, you can probably find all you need already in the standard Electrum code and command line.

+## Features

+- connect via Tor
+- filter lists of peers by protocol, `.onion` name
+- manage lists of Electrum servers in simple JSON files.
+- fully asynchronous design, so can connect to multiple at once
+- a number of nearly-useful examples provided

 ## Setup